 The effects of operational risks have their underlying causes in external and internal drivers.
-For example, the operational risks may realize because of inadequate or failed processes or systems, from personnel or from external events (for further details, see Appendix 2 Risk Definitions - Operational Risks).
+Operational risks may be realized because of inadequate or failed processes or systems, from personnel or from external events (for further details, see Appendix 2 Risk Definitions - Operational Risks).
 The Group companies have their own specific risk sources which are causes of events that may have negative impacts on different processes, personnel or fixed assets.